The Zionsville Rail Trail

 One of the really great characteristics of the trail is the lack of roadway intersections which makes it extremely safe.
 The trail is well maintained and allows users to experience both rural Indiana as well as the town of Zionsville which offers a quaint shopping area just a mile or two east of the trail.
 Antiques shops and restaurants are plentiful here.

 Parking is available at the Starkey Nature Park Trailhead at the southern end.
-You can find a map of the trail here.

 At the southern end of the trail, an old rail bridge crosses Eagle Creek. (pictured above) The trail ends/begins here.
 Users can choose to go north along the rail trail or turn to the west and take a route down an extensive boardwalk (pictured below in the slide show) down to the creek.
 Dogs particularly love this portion.